 Blog Post: Writing Phase

 So, now you have a clear picture of what your post will be about and how you’re going to frame it.
-By this time, you’ve also carefully researched the subject.
-Thus you begin to write the post.
+By this time, you’ve also carefully researched the subject and know how to write a blog post template.
+After writing a blog post template, you begin to write the post.
 Writing a blog post can take time, so don’t fret if you cannot complete it in one go.

 You can either write the headline first and build the content around it or do the reverse.
+We recommend putting subheadings in a blog post template first.
 Headlines can be in the form of questions, statements, claims, suspense, etc. Make headlines enticing enough to lure readers into the content.

 You can either work on the crux of the body first and then frame the intro or begin with it.
 The intro should substantiate the headline.
 The first paragraph called ‘Lead’ conveys to readers what you have in store for them; make it sound promising.

 With the headline in place, move to the body.
-Use the outline and work your content around it.
+Use the blog post template and work your content around it.
 No need to follow the structure strictly; you may begin from any part; just make sure the content has all the elements listed in the blueprint.
 Use the information gathered during research.

 Blog post writing tips: